Buffalo supermarket shooting: What do we know so far?

 BUFFALO, N.Y.
-(AP) — On Saturday afternoon, a white gunman in military gear attacked shoppers and workers at a supermarket in Buffalo, New York, killing 10 people and wounding three others.
-Most of the victims were Black.
-Officials said they are investigating the shooting as a racially motivated hate crime.
+(AP) — On Saturday afternoon, a white gunman in military gear attacked shoppers and workers at a supermarket in Buffalo, New York, killing 10 Black people.
+Another Black person and two white people were wounded.
+Officials are investigating the shooting as a hate crime.

 A look at what we know so far: